 LIGO, VIRGO AND KAGRA OBSERVING RUN PLANS

-The LIGO Livingston detector has been observing with a BNS range of 160-165 Mpc, and a duty cycle of 70-80%.
-LIGO Hanford has been observing at around 160 Mpc, and a duty cycle of around 50%.
-The Hanford duty cycle has been impacted this last month by a faulty laser that was recently fixed.
+The LIGO Livingston detector has been observing with a BNS range around 170 Mpc, and a duty cycle of 67%.
+LIGO Hanford has been observing at around 160 Mpc, and a duty cycle of around 60%.

-Virgo continues observing in O4b, with a duty cycle around 70% and a 50-55 Mpc BNS range.
-Currently, the Virgo Collaboration is reassessing its plans for O5 and both the entry date into O5 and the target sensitivity are unclear.
-This work is progressing and we expect to be able to define our plans for O5 in the first quarter of 2025.
+Virgo continues observing in O4c, with a duty cycle around 75-80% and a 50-55 Mpc BNS range.
+Currently, the Virgo Collaboration is reassessing its plans for O5 and both the entry date into O5 and the target sensitivity are being finalized.
+We expect to be able to define our plans for O5 in the first half of 2025.

-KAGRA recovered the power-recycled Fabry-Perot Michelson configuration with a DC readout, including a mirror alignment control system.
-Although a 6.4 magnitude earthquake struck near the KAGRA site again on 26 November 2024, KAGRA could be recovered within one week.
-Noise hunting is ongoing; displacement noise has been partially improved from that of O4a.
+KAGRA continues noise hunting and cooling the main mirrors.
 The laser input to the main interferometer is planned to be increased to 10 W to reduce shot noise, in order to improve sensitivity in the high-frequency range.
 We expect to rejoin the observing run before the end of O4 with a sensitivity of around 10 Mpc.

-The planned end date for O4 is 9 June 2025 (no change from the last update).
+The planned end date for O4 is 7 October 2025 at 15:00 UTC.
 LIGO, Virgo and KAGRA (LVK) are continually assessing planned commissioning and upgrade activities.
 Should there be any changes to the current planning, we would communicate them here as soon as they are adopted by the LVK.

 For more information, see: